Zanele Muholi

-Zanele Muholi FRPS (born 19 July 1972) is a South African artist and visual activist working in photography, video, and installation.
-Muholi's work focuses on race, gender and sexuality with a body of work that dates back to the early 2000's, documenting and celebrating the lives of South Africa's Black lesbian, gay, transgender, and intersex communities.
+Zanele Muholi FRPS (born 1972) is a South African artist and visual activist working in photography, video, and installation.
+Muholi's work focuses on race, gender and sexuality with a body of work that dates back to the early 2000s, documenting and celebrating the lives of South Africa's Black lesbian, gay, transgender, and intersex communities.
 Muholi is non-binary and uses they/them pronouns, explaining that "I'm just human".